redding/dk-dumpdb/README.md

 end
 ```

-## Define your task
+## Define your script

-Every Dk::Dumpdb task assumes there are two types of commands involved: dump commands that run using source settings and restore commands that run using target settings.
+Every Dk::Dumpdb script assumes there are two types of commands involved: dump commands that run using source settings and restore commands that run using target settings.
 The dump commands should produce a single "dump file" (typically a compressed file or tar).
 The restore commands restore the local db from the dump file.

 ### The Dump File